hunterdyar/hdyarblog/content/blog/posts/fav-programming-challenges/index.md

 > I often hear "It's mad at me..." when they talk about errors.
 "No!"
 I interject.
 "It's not mad.
 It's only asking for help!"

+A hint I need to give is: "Most of these are almost working.
+Start with a working script, then go for one error at a time."

 ### Example
 For C# (and Unity), my current set of errors for them to recreate are the following:

-1. error CS0103: The name ‘SuperDuper' does not exist in the current context
-2.	error CS1002: ; expected
+1. error CS1002: ; expected
-3.	error CS1513: } expected
+2. error CS1513: } expected
-4.	error CS1547: Keyword 'void' cannot be used in this context
+3. error CS1547: Keyword 'void' cannot be used in this context
-5.	error CS0266: Cannot implicitly convert type 'float' to 'int'.
+4. error CS0266: Cannot implicitly convert type 'float' to 'int'.
 An explicit conversion exists (are you missing a cast?)
-6.	error CS0664: Literal of type double cannot be implicitly converted to type 'float'; use an 'F' suffix to create a literal of this type
+5. error CS0664: Literal of type double cannot be implicitly converted to type 'float'; use an 'F' suffix to create a literal of this type
-7.	error CS1503: Argument 1: cannot convert from 'string' to 'int'
+6. error CS1503: Argument 1: cannot convert from 'string' to 'int'
-8.	error CS8803: Top-level statements must precede namespace and type declarations.
+7. error CS8803: Top-level statements must precede namespace and type declarations.
-9.	error CS1501: No overload for method 'Dance' takes 3 arguments
+8. error CS1501: No overload for method 'Dance' takes 3 arguments
+9. error CS0103: The name ‘SuperDuper' does not exist in the current context
 10. error CS7036: There is no argument given that corresponds to the required formal parameter 'a' of 'InClassChallenge.Dance(int)' (Highlighted parts doesn’t need to match)
 11. NullReferenceException: Object reference not set to an instance of an object